-This performance boost was obtained in a relatively short amount of time given the lack of prior knowledge on CUDA programming from the developers of Metalwalls.
+This porting effort took around three months of development, a relatively short amount of time given the lack of prior knowledge on GPU programming from the developers of Metalwalls.
 Three main factors can explain this fact.
-First the most compute intensive parts of the code were clearly identified prior to the workshop and they break down to few kernel loops.
-Second, we decided to use OpenACC which is a directive-based programming model not too intrusive in the source code.
+First, we decided to use OpenACC, a directive-based programming model.
+It is the least intrusive programming model in the source code among the available GPU programming technologies.
+CUDA implementation was not considered because the complexity of the resulting code would have been too high to be integrated successfully in the production version and further maintained in time.
+OpenMP was not considered neither because its level of maturity was clearly way below the OpenACC one at that time.
+Second, the most compute intensive parts of the code were clearly identified and with the help of OpenACC tutorials available online, the first trivial kernels could be successfully offloaded on the GPU.
+A PATC workshop on "Performance portability for GPU application using high-level programming approaches" gave us the opportunity to meet GPU and OpenACC experts and to solve issues we encountered with more complex kernels.
 Finally, we relied on the "Unified Memory" feature available on NVidia platform since CUDA 6.
-The latter relieves the programmer from a lot of the memory transfer and management between the host and the accelerator, which in turn can focus on loop optimization.
+It relieves the programmer from a lot of the memory transfer and management between the host and the accelerator, which in turn can focus on loop optimization.

-In Figures 21 and 22, we show the listing of the two most compute intensive kernels with OpenACC directive included.
-As can be seen in these figures, the impact on the code base is minimal.
+Figures 21 and 22 show the listing of two typical compute intensive kernels with OpenACC directive included.
+As can be seen in these figures, the impact on the code base is minimal and, except 150 lines, a single code base for the whole code could be kept for all three Broadwell, KNL and OpenPower platforms.